 Medical Director, Hernia Surgery

 The Hernia Center is your local resource for world-class hernia care.
-Whether you have been diagnosed with a small hernia or have a more complex situation, we will work with you to create a care plan that is right for you and expedites your recovery and return to full function.
+Whether you have been diagnosed with a small hernia or have a more complex situation, we will work with you to create the right care plan.

 What can I expect if I need hernia surgery?